vpaza/sops/content/en/docs/terminal/pakn/_index.md

 2. Departures
    1. GA aircraft should use 36/18
    2. Other aircraft should use 12/30
-   3. If requested for an intersection on a more favorable wind direction, the controller should accomodate to the extent possible
+   3. If requested for an intersection on a more favorable wind direction, the controller should accommodate to the extent possible